 Celebrate our sixth annual plant sale with free admission to the Gardens, featuring more than 40 plant vendors from around Florida, live entertainment, German food, craft beers, children’s activities, live carillon music, and guest garden speakers ready to help you kick off the Florida planting season with great gardening tips.

 Find out more at www.boktoberfest.com!

-Bok Tower Gardens will offer free admission for the sixth annual Boktoberfest Plant Sale on October 18, 2014 from 8 a.m. to 6 p.m.
-The event will feature live music, German food, craft beers, tree climbing and activities for kids.
+Bok Tower Gardens will offer free admission for the sixth annual Boktoberfest Plant Sale on Saturday, October 18, 2014 from 8 a.m. to 5 p.m.
+The event will feature live music, German food, craft beers, tree climbing, activities for kids, and more!

 “Boktoberfest celebrates the start of Florida’s gardening season,” explains David Price, Gardens’ president, “where plant lovers and gardeners can come to find a wide variety of Florida plants and learn from experts to help make the most of their garden.”

 Some of the plants for sale will include orchids, palms, trees, tropical fruits, Florida natives, ferns, bamboo, roses, heliconias, bromeliads, tillandsia air plants and water lilies.
 Education will be provided by Master Gardeners, plant societies, garden clubs and the UF-IFAS Extension Service.
 Expert gardeners will host free educational workshops throughout the day.